-- 1. The Dean of the Faculty has given the responsibilities of the admission to the Board of Admissions to oversee the applications for the master programme. - 2.
-The Board of Admissions will make the final decisions of those applicants who will gain admittance into the master's programme, based upon the admission requirements.
+- 1. The Dean of the Faculty has given the responsibilities of the admission to the Board of Admission to oversee the applications for the master programme. - 2.
+The Board of Admission decides whether the candidate is qualified for admission or additional requirements apply.